Mark Curtis (SWP member)

-Mark Stanton Curtis (born 1959) is a former member of the American Socialist Workers Party (SWP).
-Curtis was the subject of a defense campaign by the SWP after he was charged and convicted of sexually assaulting a 14-year-old girl in 1988.
-The SWP and others of Curtis's defenders claimed that he had been framed by the police due to his politics and his trade union activities.
-Curtis was paroled in 1996 after serving eight years of a 25-year sentence in Iowa State Penitentiary.
+Mark Stanton Curtis (born 1959) is a former member of the Socialist Workers Party (SWP).
+Curtis was charged with sexually assaulting a 14-year-old girl in 1988.
+Curtis was defended by the SWP's "Mark Curtis Defense Committee", which claimed that Curtis had been framed by the police due to his politics and his trade union activities.
+Curtis was convicted.
+Curtis was released from prison in 1995 and later expelled from the SWP.